 1904 Labor Day Association History

-Honor Guard
+Color Guard

-Chief Parade Marshall — William Van Stone
+Chief Parade Marshal — William Van Stone Assistant Parade Marshal — John DeCratos

-Assistant — John Mallet
+Assistant Parade Marshall — John Mallet

-Labor Day Association Officers;
+Princeton Police Department Labor Day Association Officers:

-President — William Van Stone
+President, William Van Stone

 Professor H. R. Smith